YeeChuen/friendship-card/README.md

 This project is also aim to understand the deployment process on [Render](https://render.com/).

+## Usage

+friendship-card is also hosted on [FriendshipCard](https://friendshipcard.onrender.com/)

+however, for this version, you would need to spin up the backend on your local. follow installation step up to step 3.

 ## Installation

 make sure you're at the project directory.